dynatrace-oss/dynahist/README.md

 Therefore, we started developing our own histogram data sketch which uses the proposed better mapping and which also solves all the mentioned issues.
 After many years of successful application and the emergence of an open source initiative at Dynatrace, we decided to publish this data structure as a separate library here on GitHub.

 ## Benchmarks
 For our benchmarks we used random values drawn from a [reciprocal distribution](https://en.wikipedia.org/wiki/Reciprocal_distribution) (log-uniform distribution) with a minimum value of 1000 and a maximum value of 1e12.
 In order not to distort the test results, we have generated 1M random numbers in advance and kept them in main memory.
 For the comparison with HdrHistogram we used the `DoubleHistogram` with `highestToLowestValueRatio=1e9` and `numberOfSignificantValueDigits=2`.
-To record values with equivalent precision we used an absolute error of 10 and a relative error of 1% over the range [0, 1e12].
+To record values with equivalent precision we used an absolute bin width limit of 10 and a relative bin width limit of 1% over the range [0, 1e12].
 The corresponding layouts `LogLinearLayout(10, 0.01, 0, 1e12)` and `LogQuadraticLayout(10, 0.01, 0, 1e12)` have been combined with the static and dynamic implementations of DynaHist resulting in 4 different cases.

 The recording speed was measured using [JMH](https://openjdk.java.net/projects/code-tools/jmh/) on a Dell Precision 5530 Notebook with an Intel Core i9-8950HK CPU.
 We measured the average time to insert the 1M random values into an empty histogram data structure, from which we derived the average time for recording a single value.
 All four investigated DynaHist variants outperform HdrHistogram's DoubleHistogram significantly.
 The static histogram implementation with the  `LogLinearLayout` was the fastest one and more than 35% faster than HdrHistogram.